pisscore/Python-Final-Project/README.md

 # Python-Final-Project
 My Final Project known as "Dead Hands" for python, a buckshot roulette inspired card game.
 The project utilizes async, enumeration and multithreading to have the ability to be ran even on devices with ram in the megabytes
-My biggest challenge was learning the indiviudal libraries and understanding how to piece them together
+My biggest challenge was learning the indiviudal libraries and understanding how to piece them together.
+I most definitely enjoyed making a "rage" game with simple resources/programming and I hope to turn this into an actual thing.

 This application only uses 20MB of Ram, It is error proof and is purposely built to be infuriatingly hard.
 It was made in under 200 lines and I have spent about 40 hours coding it for optimization and ease of use.
 I've spent a total of 4 hours play-testing it.